espressif/esp-idf/docs/en/security/security.rst

         DPA (Differential Power Analysis) Protection
         ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

         {IDF_TARGET_NAME} has support for protection mechanisms against the Differential Power Analysis related security attacks.
 DPA protection dynamically adjusts the clock frequency of the crypto peripherals, thereby blurring the power consumption trajectory during its operation.
 Based on the configured DPA security level, the clock variation range changes.
-Please refer to the TRM for more details on this topic.
+Please refer to the *{IDF_TARGET_NAME} Technical Reference Manual* [`PDF <{IDF_TARGET_TRM_EN_URL}>`__]. for more details on this topic.

         :ref:`CONFIG_ESP_CRYPTO_DPA_PROTECTION_LEVEL` can help to select the DPA level.
 Higher level means better security, but it can also have an associated performance impact.
 By default, the lowest DPA level is kept enabled but it can be modified based on the security requirement.